verana-labs/verifiable-trust-vpr-spec/spec.md

   - call [MOD-TD-MSG-1] to reduce trust deposit of `applicant_participant.corporation` by `applicant_participant.vp_current_deposit`
   - set `applicant_participant.vp_current_deposit` to 0.

-If `applicant_participant.vp_state` was set to TERMINATED (i.e. `applicant_participant.vp_exp` was null so validation never completed), call [[MOD-DE-MSG-6]](#mod-de-msg-6-revoke-vs-operator-authorization) Revoke VS Operator Authorization with `participant_id = applicant_participant.id` to remove any disabled authorization record created at [[MOD-PP-MSG-1]](#mod-pp-msg-1-start-permission-vp).
+If `applicant_participant.vp_state` was set to TERMINATED (i.e. `applicant_participant.vp_exp` was null so validation never completed), call [[MOD-DE-MSG-6]](#mod-de-msg-6-revoke-vs-operator-authorization) Revoke VS Operator Authorization with `participant_id = applicant_participant.id` to remove any disabled authorization record created at [[MOD-PP-MSG-1]](#mod-pp-msg-1-start-participant-vp).
 The call is a no-op if no record exists.
 If `applicant_participant.vp_state` was set back to VALIDATED, no VSOA changes are needed (the existing record's `expiration` remains at the value set by the previous successful validation).

-#### [MOD-PP-MSG-7] Create Root Permission
+#### [MOD-PP-MSG-7] Create Root Participant

 Any authorized `operator` CAN execute this method on behalf of a `corporation`.

-This method is used by controller authorities of Trust Registries.
+This method is used by controller authorities of Ecosystems.
 When they create a Credential Schema, they need to create (a) permission(s) of type ECOSYSTEM so that other participants can run validation processes (if schema mode is ECOSYSTEM) or self create their permissions (schema mode set to OPEN).

-##### [MOD-PP-MSG-7-1] Create Root Permission parameters
+##### [MOD-PP-MSG-7-1] Create Root Participant parameters

-An [[ref: account]] that would like to create a `Permission` entry MUST call this method by specifying:
+An [[ref: account]] that would like to create a `Participant` entry MUST call this method by specifying:

 - `corporation` (group): (Signer) the signing corporation on whose behalf this message is executed.
 - `operator` (account): (Signer) the account authorized by the `corporation` to run this Msg.